MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1767-Accounting-Requirements-RUS-Electric-Borrowers/subpart-B-Uniform-System-Accounts/section-1767.41.md

 The journal entry required to record the additional pension costs associated with the SERP is as follows:

-Dr. Various Operations, Maintenance, and Administrative Expense AccountsDr.
-107, Construction Work-in-ProgressDr.
-108.8, Retirement Work-in-ProgressCr.
+Dr. Various Operations, Maintenance, and Administrative Expense Accounts Dr. 107, Construction Work-in-Progress Dr. 108.8, Retirement Work-in-Progress Cr.
 131.1, Cash—GeneralorCr.
 224, Other Long-Term DebtTo record the prior service pension costs incurred as a result of adopting the SERP.

 If the borrower elects to defer and amortize the cost in accordance with Statement No. 71, the following entries shall be recorded:

-Dr. 182.3, Other Regulatory AssetsCr.
+Dr. 182.3, Other Regulatory Assets Cr.
 131.1, Cash—GeneralorCr.
-224, Other Long-Term DebtTo record, under the provisions of Statement No. 71, the deferral of the prior service pension costs incurred as a result of adopting the SERP.Dr.
-Various Operations, Maintenance, and Administrative Expense AccountsDr.
-107, Construction Work-in-ProgressDr.
-108.8, Retirement Work-in-ProgressCr.
-182.3, Other Regulatory AssetsTo record the amortization of deferred prior service pension costs as they are recovered through rates in accordance with Statement No. 71.Statement No. 106
+224, Other Long-Term Debt To record, under the provisions of Statement No. 71, the deferral of the prior service pension costs incurred as a result of adopting the SERP.Dr.
+Various Operations, Maintenance, and Administrative Expense Accounts Dr. 107, Construction Work-in-Progress Dr. 108.8, Retirement Work-in-Progress Cr.
+182.3, Other Regulatory Assets To record the amortization of deferred prior service pension costs as they are recovered through rates in accordance with Statement No. 71.
+Statement No. 106

 In the event that net reductions in postretirement benefits result from this plan amendment, the reductions are recognized as follows: